streunerlein/jsz-threejs/README.md

 ##Running examples on your machine

 Is perfectly possible.
 Make sure you have some kind of server running for that (do not open them directly from your file system).
-In many of the examples, AJAX requests have to be made which will fail.
-So put the files in your apache webroot, Express/node.js public folder, ...
+In most of the examples, AJAX requests have to be done which will fail.
+So put the files in your apache webroot, Express/node.js public folder, ... and load them from there.